Shared inbound email for teams

 Addresses belong to workspaces and projects, not to whoever happened to sign up first.

-Easy to follow later
+Easy to find later

 Search past inbound messages and keep the history attached to the right project.